akhial/euler/README.md

 # Euler

-My solutions to the project euler problems, in Java.
+My solutions to the project euler problems, in Java + Kotlin.

+Please try to solve the problems **on your own** before looking at the solution!